 Most renowned and most visited beach destinations in Mexico, such as Cancun, Tulum, and Playa del Carmen, are on the eastern coast of Mexico, with east-facing beaches that expose them directly to massive clumps of seaweed that wash ashore during high tides.

-The island of Isla Mujeres, like the rest of the Caribbean, experienced more sargassum in the first twenty days of April than in the entire months of January, February, and March.
+The island of Isla Mujeres, like the rest of the Caribbean, will experience more sargassum in the first twenty days of April than in the entire months of January, February, and March and is expected to be strong until May or June.

-Over 230 tonnes of sargassum have already been collected from beaches by hotel staff members dedicated to clearing seaweed.
+Over 230 tonnes of sargassum had already been collected from beaches by hotel staff members dedicated to clearing seaweed in 2022 during the start of the year.

-According to recent reports, the amount of sargassum washing up on the shores of Isla Mujeres could reach 500 tonnes by the end of May.
+According to early reports in 2022, the amount of sargassum washing up on the shores of Isla Mujeres was predicted to reach 500 tonnes by the end of May.

 You should be aware, however, that Sargassum is a natural occurrence.
 As a result, it is unpredictable and difficult to track.
 Every beach’s sargassum level varies from day to day and season to season.